 How can you tell if continuous improvement is working?

 Ultimately, continuous improvement gets results.
-Over time, you should expect to see efficiency improvements, increased job satisfaction and greater employee engagement overall.
+Over time, you should expect to see efficiency improvements, increased job satisfaction, better compliance management, and greater employee engagement overall.
 These work together to increase customer satisfaction and increase revenue as a result.

 If you’re not seeing these improvements over time – even at a small scale – it might be time to reassess.